top of page

 We discussed decodable books at the previous school P and C meeting and again last night.
 I know many parents who want to help their children learn to read yet are lost in the jargon and too busy to research the area.
 My mission is to help you give your child the best start as they take their first steps in reading, writing and spelling.

-And just a note: this is not a sponsored post — I have purchased all books mentioned.
-Every book or series is in use frequently.
-I will never recommend something I have not tried.
+This is not a sponsored post — I have purchased all the books mentioned.

-So what is a decodable book?
+So, what is a decodable book?

 Here is the list of s a t p i n words.
-Using just those 6 letters produces enough words to make silly sentences, build words and manipulate the letters and sounds to make word chains.
+Using just those six letters produces enough words to make silly sentences, build words and manipulate the letters and sounds to make word chains.

 As children learn more sound-symbol relationships, the words in the books grow to reflect the teaching.